veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/openid-authentication.md

 linkTitle: "OpenID (SSO) Authentication"
 weight: 3
 description: >
-  How to set up OpenID based authentication for your Anka Build Cloud Controller & Registry
+  - Protect your Controller UI with a user login
 ---

 > This guide and feature require an Anka Enterprise Plus license.